TGraceAn/DSP_Final/README.md

 # DSP_Final

 If you still can't use it.
-Try using a window laptop Sorry code hasn't been optimized yet
+Try using a window laptop

+Sorry code hasn't been optimized yet

 # Process to use application

-The necessary Python packages to run the code is installed by running:
+The necessary Python packages to run the code are installed by running:
 ```shell
 pip install -r requirements.txt
 ```